(I may earn a small commission from the products mentioned in this post.)

 Large tendons connect the muscles of the legs to the joint and assist with movement while ligaments are smaller connectors that provide stability to the joint.
 There are 4 main ligaments that support the knee joint.

 They are the medial and lateral collateral ligaments, the posterior cruciate ligament, and the anterior cruciate ligament.
-These ligaments are often injured in athletic events and take time to rehabilitate – since you’re having knee replacement surgery you may have prior injuries to your ligaments.
+These ligaments are often injured in athletic events or competition and take time to rehabilitate – since you’re having knee replacement surgery you may have prior injuries to your ligaments.

 If you’re like me, your knee replacement could be as a result of losing cartilage in the knee.
 The medial and lateral menisci act as padding between the large femur and the smaller tibia.